presto8/bup/Documentation/bup-server.md

     connection to use a given bup repository; it cannot read from or write to any other location on the filesystem.

+\--mode=*mode*
+:   Set the server mode, the following modes are accepted:

+    *unrestricted*: No restrictions, this is the default if this option is not given.

+    *append*: Data can only be written to this repository, and refs can be updated.
+(Obviously, object existence can be proven since indexes are needed to save data to a repository.)

+    *read-append*: Data can be written to and read back.

+    *read*: Data can only be read.

+    **NOTE**: Currently, the server doesn't support any destructive operations, so *unrestricted* is really identical to *read-append*, but as this may change in the future there's a difference already to avoid breaking setups.

 # MODES

 smart